rowanhill/xssfinder/README.md

 originated and where they were executed.

 ### Language Support ###
-TL;DR: Only Java is supported, but wider support is possible.
+TL;DR: Java and PHP are supported (but supporting other languages is possible).
+Java is needed to run XSS Finder regardless of the language of the page objects.

 XSS Finder is split in two: a coordinator (responsible for designing routes, deciding which page to go to next, recording & reporting on XSS